ofekats/OOP_ariel_2/README.md

 we created Task objects that have a priority and a return value.
 we implemented Comparable so that Task objects can be compared (the lowest priority first).
 we created a new of ThreadPool that support those Task.
-we used adapter design pattern to adapt from FutureTask (Runnuble- without returne value) to our Task (Callable).
+we used adapter design pattern to adapt from FutureTask (Runnuble- without return value) to our Task (Callable).

 our CustomExecutor gets queue with our Tasks and execute them by their priority (the lowest priority first).